berlinplan/berlinplan.github.io/readme.md

 #### Is it morally justifiable to allow transgender individuals to participate in women's sports competitions?
 (193)

-#### What is the fairness of sports competitions and the reasons behind 3rd-world citizens being perceived as losers, before delving into gender morality?
+#### seeking fairness in sports competitions, bullshit?

-> <sub> Athletes from wealthier, psychopathic countries are celebrated and proud for defeating their competitors from poorer countries, regardless of whether they used performance-enhancing drugs or were trained from a young age.
+> <sub> Athletes from wealthier, psychopathic countries are celebrated and proud for defeating their loser competitors from poorer countries, regardless of whether they used performance-enhancing drugs or were trained from a young age.
 (194) </sub>

 > <sub> Greater risk of overuse injuries in young athletes due to gradual and worsening effects of sports specialization on muscles, bones, tendons, and ligaments. </sub>